Island Hopping Beyond Bali To The Gili Islands

 Gili Air

-On arrival at Gili Air, pony and trap taxiā€™s were waiting on the sandy path main street to take us to our lodgings
+On Gili Air, a pony and trap taxi was waiting on the sandy path main street to take us to our accomodation.

 Pony and trap taxi: There are no cars or motorised transport on the Gili Islands